ibireme/yyjson/doc/API.md

 ---------------
 # Write JSON
-yyjson provides 3 methods for writing JSON,<br/>
+The library provides 3 sets of functions for writing JSON,<br/>
-each method accepts an input of JSON document or root value, returns a UTF-8 string or file.
+each function accepts an input of JSON document or root value, and returns a UTF-8 string or file.

 ## Write JSON to string
 The `doc/val` is JSON document or root value, if you pass NULL, you will get NULL result.<br/>